The David Bartsch and Joan Haffenreffer Bartsch Fellows to the UCGT

 Each year, UCGT Fellows work alongside the faculty and staff of the CGT to lead and help cultivate the Undergraduate Committee, and to plan events and initiatives specifically for undergraduates, such as workshops related to the World Leaders Forums, “Talks With Professors,” “Global Thought Labs,” and so on.
 Fellows also contribute to the expansion of the undergraduate Global Thought curriculum.

-Beom Joon Baek is a junior at Columbia College studying computer science and physics.
+Beom Joon Baek is a senior at Columbia College studying computer science and physics.
 Coming from Seoul, South Korea, Joon took two years off after his freshman year to serve in the Republic of Korea Army.
 He served at the Joint Security Area along the Demilitarized Zone between South and North Korea, performing his duties as a part of the security detail for high profile VIP visitors like the Secretary of State and IMF Managing Director.
 After getting discharged from the army, Joon returned to Columbia in Fall 2018.
 He currently serves as the international student representative for the Columbia College Student Council, voicing international student’s problems on visa requirements, academic accommodations, and xenophobia.
 He also is on the Committee on the Core Curriculum as the student representative.
 His extracurricular involvements include his role as an actor and treasurer for the Latenite Theater Group, a camp counselor for the non-profit Camp Kesem, and a brother of the Beta Theta Pi fraternity.
 Academic-wise, he is a John Jay National Scholar, and served as a Kraft Global Fellow for Spring 2019.